 February 03, 2015

 "Should I use a template for our new site?"
 While website templates are easy to work with, they can make your business look like a thousand others.
 In this WOOF! we make the case for custom web design...how "what you see" (branding, content) makes a custom site better than a template.

 November 19, 2014

 How to Manage Your Passwords (and Why You Need To)

-When was the last time you changed your passwords at work?
-If you aren't sure when, you need to read this month's WOOF.
-Using multiple passwords, and changing them frequently, is one of the most important - and least used - IT security practices.
+When did you last change your work password?
+If you aren't sure when, you need to read this WOOF.
+Using multiple passwords, and changing them frequently, is one of the most important - and least used - cybersecurity practices.

 October 02, 2014

 U.S. Networks are Vulnerable to Offshore Cyberattacks.
 So is our Power Grid.